Dynamical time and Ashtekar variables for the Husain-Kucha\v{r} model: GNH formulation for the Extended HK model

 with the vector field $\xi\in\mathfrak{X}(\Sigma)$ satisfying $\xi\iprod e^i=e_{\mathrm{t}}^i$ and, crucially, also $\xi\iprod h^i=\widehat{e}_{\mathrm{t}}^{\,\,i}$.
 As we can see we recover the usual dynamics of the standard HK model for the variables $A^i$ and $H^i$ (or, equivalently, $\widehat{H}^i$), although it must be remembered that the constraints are \eqref{constr_vec} and \eqref{constr_Gauss}.
 Several comments are in order now:

 Strictly speaking, the choice $Z_\phi=e_{\mathrm{t}}\cdot\alpha$ is not a gauge fixing but, rather, a particular way of specifying the, otherwise arbitrary, dynamics of $\phi$.
 Gauge fixing conditions restrict the dynamics of singular systems to submanifolds of the phase space with the hope of avoiding redundancies in the specification of the physically relevant configurations.
 Very often (partial gauge fixings), they ``reduce the dimensionality'' of the gauge orbits.
 Of course, once a good gauge fixing condition is introduced, the arbitrary components of the Hamiltonian vector fields must be adjusted in such a way that these are still tangent to the submanifold in phase space determined by the gauge fixing.
-Here we have followed a slightly different approach: choosing directly some of the arbitrary components of the Hamiltonian vector fields.
+Here we have followed a slightly different approach: choosing directly some of the arbitrary components of the Hamiltonian vector fields as a way of fixing the corresponding fields at any time once their initial values are given.
+In fact, if we notice that